Contact for a Free Consultation 714-721-4423

 “Leahy took the HGN test.
 “Nystagmus is an involuntary rapid movement of the eyeball, which may be horizontal, vertical, or rotary.
 An inability of the eyes to maintain visual fixation as they are turned from side to side (in other words, jerking or bouncing) is known as horizontal gaze nystagmus, or HGN.”

 The officer believed Leahy failed the HGN test and arrested him.
-The intoxilyzer breath test result was.10 percent.
+The Intoxilyzer breath test result was .10 percent.

 The Orange County DA charged Mr. Leahy with driving under the influence of alcohol VC 23152(a) and driving with a blood-alcohol concentration of 0.08 percent or higher VC 23152(b).